Bichard Inquiry

 Evidence & Impact

 The Bichard Inquiry was established following the murders of Holly Wells and Jessica Chapman in Soham in 2002.
-The inquiry examined child protection procedures, police intelligence systems, and vetting arrangements, particularly focusing on how Ian Huntley had obtained employment in schools despite previous allegations.
-Sir Michael Bichard's report, published in June 2004, made 31 recommendations aimed at strengthening safeguarding systems.
+The inquiry examined child protection procedures, police intelligence systems, and vetting practices.
+Sir Michael Bichard made 31 recommendations focusing on police information management, vetting procedures, and safeguarding practices.

 Reforms Attributed to This Inquiry

-- The Police National Database (PND) launched in 2011, enabling cross-force intelligence sharing for the first time
+- Police National Database (PND) launched in 2011, enabling cross-force intelligence sharing

-- The Management of Police Information (MOPI) Code of Practice (2005) and ACPO Guidance (2006) established national standards for police information management
+- Management of Police Information (MOPI) Code of Practice published in 2005 with accompanying ACPO Guidance in 2006

-- The Integrated Children's System implemented across England by 2006, requiring recording of decisions not to refer cases to police
+- Integrated Children's System implemented across England, including recording of non-referral decisions

-- Digital identity verification for DBS checks introduced in 2025 using UK passports
+- Digital identity verification for DBS checks introduced using UK passports

 Reforms Reversed or Weakened

-- The universal registration scheme with a card or licence for all working with children or vulnerable adults was explicitly scaled back by the Protection of Freedoms Act 2012 as disproportionate, retaining only an enhanced checking system
+- Universal registration scheme for all working with children or vulnerable adults (R19) scaled back by Protection of Freedoms Act 2012 as disproportionate, retaining only enhanced checking system

 Unfinished Business

-- No published evidence has been identified of a formal review of police IT procurement to ensure national solutions for national problems (R3)
+- No specific evidence of formal review of police IT procurement to ensure national solutions for national problems (R3)

 Key Legislation